-Georgia country profile - BBC News
+Georgia country profile

 1921 - Red Army invades, Georgia absorbed into emerging Soviet Union.

-1956 - Protests against Soviet leader Nikita Krushchev's de-Stalinisation policy turn violent and prompt calls for secession from the USSR; they are brutally crushed by Soviet forces.
+1956 - Protests against Soviet leader Nikita Khrushchev's de-Stalinisation policy turn violent and prompt calls for secession from the USSR; they are brutally crushed by Soviet forces.

 1989 - Demands for more autonomy in the South Ossetia region lead to violent clashes between Georgians and Ossetians.
 Soviet - later Russian - peacekeepers are deployed.